 Lower School Program

+First to fifth grade students love learning at FFS and thrive in the nurturing environment of the Lower School.
 Along with daily opportunities for hands-on learning, experimentation, inquiry and dialogue, students begin the process of building stamina for more independent work in reading, writing, and mathematics.
-When students end their Lower School years in fourth grade, they have developed a strong set of skills for problem solving and critical thinking, with the ability to work well independently and collaboratively in a variety of settings.
+When students end their Lower School years after fifth grade, they have developed a strong set of skills for problem solving and critical thinking, with the ability to work well independently and collaboratively in a variety of settings.

-In addition to core studies in literacy, mathematics, science and social studies (PBL), our Lower School students also enjoy a well rounded experience in performing and visual arts, physical education, technology, and Spanish.
-All students in grades 2-8 are provided with personal Chromebooks, and students in Pre-K-1 have access to classroom Chromebooks as well.
-From art materials, musical instruments, and technology, everyone is taught to be inclusive, welcoming, and to be good caretakers of the community.
+In addition to core studies in literacy, mathematics, science and social studies (PBL), our Lower School students also enjoy a well rounded experience in performing and visual arts, physical education, technology, health and wellness, and Spanish language.
+All students have access to classroom Chromebooks and learn to safely and appropriately use all kinds of technological tools.
+Everyone grows to embody inclusivity, a welcoming attitude, and the desire to be good caretakers of the community.

 Curriculum